 Democratic Republic of Congo (DRC) declared their tenth outbreak of Ebola in 40 years on 1 August 2018.
-The outbreak is centred in the northeast of the country.
-With the number of cases passing 2,700, it is now by far the country's largest-ever Ebola outbreak.
+The outbreak is centred in the northeast of the country, in North Kivu and Ituri provinces; cases have also been reported in South Kivu.
+With the number of cases having surpassed 3,000, it is now by far the country's largest-ever Ebola outbreak.
 It is also the second-biggest Ebola epidemic ever recorded, behind the West Africa outbreak of 2014-2016.

 During the first eight months of the epidemic, until March 2019, more than 1,000 cases of Ebola were reported in the affected region.
-However, between April and June 2019, this number has doubled, with a further 1,000 new cases reported in just these three months.
-Since early June, the number of new cases notified per week has remained high, averaging between 75 and 100 each week.
+However, between April and June 2019, this number doubled, with a further 1,000 new cases reported in just those three months.
+Between early June and the beginning of August, the number of new cases notified per week was high, and averaged between 75 and 100 each week; since August, this rate has been slowly declining.
+Just 70 cases were identified throughout all of October.
+Although remaining comparatively low, this figure has fluctuated throughout the end of 2019 into early 2020; in December, cases sharply rose from 11 cases reported per week to 24 cases the following week, before stabilising back down to 14 cases per week by the end of the year.

-Latest figures - information as of 6 August 2019; figures provided by DRC Ministry of Health.
+Latest figures - information as of 11 January 2020; figures provided by DRC Ministry of Health via WHO.

 On 11 June 2019, Uganda announced that three people had been positively diagnosed with Ebola, the first cross-border cases since the outbreak began.
-The country has not recorded any further cases.
+After several weeks with no recorded cases, the Ugandan government announced a new case on 29 August; the patient, a young girl, sadly died.

 In reaction to the first case found in Goma, on 17 July 2019, the World Health Organization (WHO) announced that the current Ebola outbreak in DR Congo represents a public health emergency of international concern (PHEIC).